IraMalik/Telescopes-Scraping-API/README.md

-# 🔭 Refractor Telescopes Scraper API
+# 🔭 Refractor Telescopes API

 This Flask API scrapes refractor telescopes from two websites and serves the data via `/products` and `/search` endpoints.